 We know that you have many choices of retina centers for ophthalmology care, and we’re glad you’re considering us.
 Our doctors provide a number of eye care services.
 Our practice includes retinal specialists who specialize in retinal surgery.
-Dr. Nicholas D. Chinskey, Dr. Howard F. Fine, Dr. Eric S. Friedman, Dr. Bruce J. Keyser, Dr. Jennifer M. Krawitz, Dr. Jonathan L. Prenner, Dr. Daniel B. Roth, Dr. Sumit P. Shah, Dr. Elizabeth Tegins, Dr. Marisa Lau, and Dr. H. Matthew Wheatley work together to bring you state of the art eye care that you can trust.
+Dr. Nicholas D. Chinskey, Dr. Howard F. Fine, Dr. Eric S. Friedman, Dr. Bruce J. Keyser, Dr. Jennifer M. Krawitz, Dr. Jonathan L. Prenner, Dr. Daniel B. Roth, Dr. Sumit P. Shah, Dr. Elizabeth Tegins, Dr. Marisa Lau, Dr. H. Matthew Wheatley, and Dr. Anton Kolomeyer work together to bring you state of the art eye care that you can trust.

 Our office is centrally-located in New Brunswick, providing care to Franklin Township, South River, and East Brunswick.
 We invite you to give us a call or stop by our office to talk with us about the eye care services our eye doctors and retinal specialists provide.